yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

    aaa,bbb,ccc

-5. Each field may or may not be enclosed in double quotes (however some programs, such as Microsoft Excel, do not use double quotes at all).
+5. Each field may or may not be enclosed in double quotes (however some programs, do not use double quotes at all).
 If fields are not enclosed with double quotes, then double quotes may not appear inside the fields.
+Whitespace is allowed between the double quotes and commas/line breaks.
 For example:

    "aaa","bbb","ccc"CRLF<br/>
+   "aaa","bbb", "ccc" CRLF<br/>
    zzz,yyy,xxx

-6. Fields containing line breaks (CRLF), double quotes, and commas should be enclosed in double-quotes.
+6. Fields containing line breaks (CR or CRLF), double quotes, and commas should be enclosed in double-quotes.
 For example:

    "aaa","b CRLF<br/>